Hassank007/Contract-solcjs/README.md

 # Contract-solcjs

-This is a project using solcjs and a Smar contract
+This is a project using solcjs and a Smart contract